Fixed rate savings accounts

 What is a fixed rate savings account?

-Fixed rate savings accounts are sometimes also called fixed term accounts or fixed term bonds.
+Fixed rate savings accounts are sometimes also called fixed term accounts or fixed rate bonds.
 As the names suggest, they’re accounts that give you a fixed rate of interest over a fixed period of time (the term).
 In order to get that level of interest, you have to keep your money in the account and not touch it for that fixed period.

 Because you’ve agreed to lock in your money, the interest rates you get in a fixed rate savings account tend to be slightly higher than you’d usually get in an easy access savings account.